usgs/best-practices/software/reviews.md

 These reviews should be performed by a **trusted developer** with applicable programming knowledge.
-This person need not have thorough subject-matter knowledge on the project topic.
+This person need not have thorough subject-matter knowledge on the software topic.

-### Project Types
+### Applicable Software Types

-All [project types][1] require this level of review.
+All [software types][1] require this level of review.

-### Project States
+### Applicable Software Stages

-Projects in the following states require this level of review
+Software in the following stages require this level of review:

  - [Approved Software][6]